 - (i) There shall be a limit of one SHORT TERM RENTAL unit per LOT, which may be in the primary DWELLING UNIT or in an ACCESSORY DWELLING UNIT. - (II) SHORT TERM RENTAL permit types are permitted by Transect Zone as identified in Table 405.5.C, Transect District Permitted Uses Summary. - (iii) STR-F permits shall be limited to 1% of the City's housing units based on the latest American Community Survey data. - (iv) A STR shall host no more than two guests per bedroom and is limited to a maximum capacity of six people per dwelling.
 Children ten years of age and under are not counted as guests. - (v) Upon approval of an STR permit, the City will assign a registration number to the STR property.
-The registration number must be included in all STR listings and advertisements, both in print and online. - (vi) A BUILDING or portion thereof that is not entitled to be operated as a SHORT TERM RENTAL pursuant to this zoning Chapter, but was entitled to operate as a SHORT-TERM RENTAL prior to the adoption of this zoning Chapter, and was operated as a SHORT TERM RENTAL prior to July 15, 2021, and paid the Ulster County lodging tax attributable to the period ending on July 15, 2021, may continue to so operate for an indefinite period of time until abandonment of the SHORT TERM RENTAL use, change in ownership, or revocation of the SHORT TERM RENTAL permit in accordance with the procedures set forth by the Building Safety Department.
+The registration number must be included in all STR listings and advertisements, both in print and online. - (vi) A BUILDING or portion thereof that is not entitled to be operated as a SHORT TERM RENTAL pursuant to this zoning Chapter, but was entitled to operate as a SHORT-TERM RENTAL prior to the adoption of this zoning Chapter, may continue to so operate for an indefinite period of time until abandonment of the SHORT TERM RENTAL use, change in ownership, or revocation of the SHORT TERM RENTAL permit in accordance with the procedures set forth by the Building Safety Department. - (d) SHORT-TERM RENTALS are not permitted in ACCESSORY DWELLING UNITS.